pivotal/docs-tas-adapter/troubleshooting.md

 deployments and their main responsibilities.
 This can help you isolate which logs to query when troubleshooting.

 1. The `korifi-api-deployment` deployment is tasked with responding to API requests sent to the Application Service Adapter.
 Logs for failures related to the image registry may also show up in this deployment's logs.
 2. The `korifi-controllers-controller-manager` deployment is tasked with processing commands for Application Service Adapter.
 This deployment's logs is an excellent starting point when debugging failures.
 Most commands flow through here before being processed by more specific components, with the exception of API commands that fail before getting to the controller manager.
 3. The `tas-adapter-telemetry-informer` deployment is tasked with handling all outgoing telemetry.
 4. The `cartographer-builder-runner-controller-manager` deployment is tasked with creating Cartographer workloads for apps when using the experimental Cartographer builder/runner flow.

 #### Dynamically changing component logging level

-While it is possible to [change the logging level](install.md#component-log-level) for each component of Application Service Adapter during an upgrade, this will result in the component being restarted.
+You can [change the logging level](install.md#component-log-level) for each component of Application Service Adapter during an upgrade, but this results in the component being restarted.

-To avoid these component restarts, you can temporarily change the logging level for a specific component by modifying the `logLevel` setting in the corresponding ConfigMap.
+To avoid component restarts, you can temporarily change the logging level for a specific component by modifying the `logLevel` setting in the corresponding ConfigMap.

 Before you perform any customization to the ConfigMaps, you must prevent the platform from reverting your changes back to their original install values.
 To do this, you must pause the PackageInstall/tas-adapter object by setting the packageinstall.spec.pause parameter to true.
 Run:

 ```bash
 kubectl edit -n tap-install packageinstall tas-adapter